The Airmen's Stories - F/Lt. F Rypl

 He returned from Moscow in August 1947 and was appointed Commander of the Military Academy at Hradec Kralove.

 Following the Communist takeover in February 1948, Czechoslovak airmen who had fought for the Allies were regarded as being tainted by capitalism and many were arrested, imprisoned and subjected to other persecution.
-Rypl was one of the few former RAF airmen who collaborated with the new regime.
+Rypl was one of the few former RAF airmen who was left in post.

 He remained as Commander at Hradec Kralove until June 1951 when he was posted to the Aviation Research Institute as Deputy Commander and became its Commander in April 1952.
 Over the next twenty years he received various promotions and higher levels of Command.